FIND FUN THINGS TO DO DURING YOUR INDORE STAY

 Positioned on an island in the Narmada River, Omkareshwar temple is one of the 12 Jyotirlinga shrines of Lord Shiva.

-Home to the Ahilya Fort on the shoreline of the Narmada River, Maheshwar also boasts over 100 intricate and beautiful temples.
+Home to the Ahilya Fort on the shoreline of the Narmada River, Maheshwar also boasts over 100 intricate temples.

-A ruined city, Mandu is teeming with examples of Afghan architecture, including grand palaces, decorated canals and over 40 monuments.
+A ruin site, Mandu is teeming with examples of Afghan architecture, including grand palaces, decorated canals and over 40 monuments.